 I highly recommend choosing one location to display your cards.
 Make sure that the display area has a limited “capacity.”
 For me, I don’t allow more than about 5 cards to be on display at a time.
 This will encourage you to rotate cards out of the display phase as new cards come in.

 The cards that bring you immense joy when you look at them, remind you of a special relationship, or are from a unique time in your life, deserve a special home.
 Remember that the more cards that you keep, the less time you’ll have to enjoy the most unique ones through the years.
 Keep ONLY the cards that will continue to bring you joy or gratitude.

 a.
 SORT & LABEL:

-- Group your cards by occasion, year, person or sentiment.
+Group your cards by occasion, year, person, or sentiment.
 Label your card categories with post-its or print labels.

-- The world is moving towards digital.
+The world is moving towards digital.
 It’s time your card mementos do too.
 Take a picture of the inside of your card to capture the note, and discard the paper.
-This will eliminate the unnecessary clutter in your home, while capturing the sentiment.
+This will eliminate the unnecessary clutter in your home while capturing the sentiment.
 If you’d like a more professional-looking digital copy, scan it into your computer, and create a special “Card” folder.
 Make a routine of doing this process after your birthday or holidays.
 It’s much easier to flip through a digital file than to lug around a big binder or box.

 Once you get your old card clutter under control, this step-by-step system will surely keep you on top of your paper mementos.
 Remember that experiences are far more important to collect than things.
-If you think of receiving a card as an experience, you’ll be able to appreciate it and let go of it equal amounts of grace gratitude.
+If you think of receiving a card as an experience, you’ll be able to appreciate it and let go of it equal amounts of grace and gratitude.